qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. figure:: assets/objects_transformed.png

 The circle increments the x-position on each click and the box will rotate on each click.
-The triangle will rotate and scale the image down on each click, to demonstrate a combined transformation.
+The triangle will rotate and scale the image up on each click, to demonstrate a combined transformation.
 For the scaling and rotation operation we set ``antialiasing: true`` to enable anti-aliasing, which is switched off (same as the clipping property ``clip``) for performance reasons.
 In your own work, when you see some rasterized edges in your graphics, then you should probably switch smoothly on.

 .. note::